litepresence/extinction-event/README.md

     $ cd EV
     $ python3 microDEX.py

 You will be presented with the OPTION to enter your WIF.
 Alternatively you can press ENTER to skip.
 You do not need to give your WIF at this time to ensure complete setup.

+*microDEX HAS FULL ACCESS TO YOUR FUNDS IF YOU GIVE YOUR WIF*

-*NOTE* You SHOULD familiarize yourself and friends with the source code before entering your WIF.
+You SHOULD familiarize yourself and friends with the source code before entering your WIF.
 Your WIF is what signs transactions of any type.
 DO NOT authenitcate unless you understand and fully trust the scripts I have given to you.

 The best way to get your WIF is by opening the reference Bitshares UI: